 \subsection{Flat Sky Projection}

 Not all five degrees of freedom of the shape field can be discerned by an observer at a fixed location.
 Instead, only two degrees of freedom in $g_{ij}$ are observable.
 They constitute a spin-2 field on the sky which is commonly decomposed into E- and B-modes in Fourier space.
 Throughout this work we will use the flat-sky approximation to construct projected observables.
+For an in-depth study of the validity of the flat-sky approximation for various tracers, see e.g. \cite{gao}.
+Note that current surveys may require wide-angle effects to be taken into account \cite{philcox_re} - we leave this for future work.
 To recap the findings of \cite{vlah_eft1,vlah_eft2}, the projection on the sky is performed by applying the trace-free operator

 to the 3D shape field $g_{ij}$, thus yielding

 The two remaining degrees of freedom are then

 with